-Bhardwaj Dental Clinic provides comprehensive diagnosis and personalized care for bite disorders, often called TMJ for the name of the jaw joint, or temporomandibular joint, which connects the lower jaw to the base of the skull. causes of a bite related disorder are many but there are a few common symptoms that most patients experience that indicates dysfunction in the TMJ.
-The goal of treatment is to first, ease the muscle tension or spasm in the jaw that is causing painful symptoms, and second, offer long term dental health and comfort by treating the underlying problem affecting bite function.
+Bhardwaj Dental Clinic provides comprehensive diagnosis and personalized care for bite disorders, often called TMJ for the name of the jaw joint, or temporomandibular joint, which connects the lower jaw to the base of the skull. causes of a bite-related disorder are many but there are a few common symptoms that most patients experience that indicate dysfunction in the TMJ.
+The goal of treatment is to first, ease the muscle tension or spasm in the jaw that is causing painful symptoms, and second, offer long-term dental health and comfort by treating the underlying problem affecting bite function.

 Common Signs & Symptoms of TMJ

 If someone has any of these common symptoms of a bite problem, like

 - Clicking and popping, or pain while eating

 - Jaw locking (both open and close)

 - Jaw clenching and teeth grinding (day or night)